Wiktoria125/my_projects/README.md

 2. Download the repository to access the source code and documentation of the projects.

 ### The purpose of the Repository:
-- Providing examples of skills in VBA programming, SAP Scripting, Power Query, Power Pivot.
+- Providing examples of skills in Excel, VBA programming, SAP Scripting, Power Query, Power Pivot.
-- Supporting automation and efficiency in working with spreadsheets, the SAP system, data analysis tools.
+- Supporting automation and efficiency in working with spreadsheets, tables, the SAP system, data analysis tools.

 ### I encourage you to browse my projects.
 Thank you for visiting my repository.
-I hope you will find inspiration and practical examples of the use of VBA, SAP Scripting, Power Query, Power Pivot here.
+I hope you will find inspiration and practical examples of the use of Excel, VBA, SAP Scripting, Power Query, Power Pivot here.